Take Time for You

 Consider bringing a well-trained cat or dog in for a visit.
 Spending time with an animal can be incredibly soothing to people who are sick or confined to home.
 Pets can lower blood pressure, reduce stress -- even make elderly people more alert.
 And seeing a loved one "perk up" can make you, the caregiver, happier, too.

 Music and art can spark fun shared moments for you and the person you're caring for.
 Familiar music can bring back memories and may lead to clapping or dancing.
 Art projects should be simple and safe but not too child-like.
 Painting or making a collage from magazines are two good options.
 And listening to music or working on an art project can be a great stress reliever for you, too.

-People with dementia can become confused or agitated in the evening, so plan accordingly to minimize your own stress.
-Plan activities early in the day, and serve an early dinner.
+People with dementia can become confused or agitated in the evening.
+Planning for it can help them and lower your stress.
+Set up activities early in the day, and serve an early dinner.
 Turn the lights up in the evening.
-Check with a doctor about any physical or sleep problems that may be contributing to the sundowning effect.
+Check with a doctor about any physical or sleep problems that may be making the problem worse.

-Hold regular "family meetings" to discuss the latest medical news, daily caregiving needs, financial concerns, and your need for support.
-These meetings should include everyone who might be involved in caring for your loved one, including paid caregivers.
+Hold regular "family meetings" to discuss the latest medical news, daily caregiving tasks, financial concerns, and your need for support.
+Include everyone who cares for your loved one, including paid helpers.
 Connect distant family members through a speaker phone or online video chat.
 Follow up with a written agreement and a calendar of tasks.